COUNCIL MEETING MINUTES – Special Meeting February 25 2025

 MOTION moved by Allan Parks seconded by Ivan Blanchard and carried

-MOTION moved by Ivan Blanchard THAT the meeting of January 10th, 2023 be adjourned.
+MOTION moved by Charles MacAusland that the meeting of January 14th, 2025 be adjourned.

 Print This Post Print This Post